TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Experiment

 \subsection{Scalability in conjunction with degree budget}

-The budget provides flexibility for scaling our method.
-We tested with $N \in \{ 6, 10, 15, 20\}$ agents, and Table~\ref{tab:scalibility_result} shows that, at an attack rate of 0.6 and under a reasonable budget, task accuracy remains relatively stable as the number of agents increases.
+We tested the flexibility of our method with $N \in \{ 6, 10, 15, 20\}$ agents, using varied values of node degree budget ($B_{\text{out}}=B_{\text{in}}$).
+As shown in Table~\ref{tab:scalibility_result}, at an attack rate of 0.6 and under a reasonable budget, task accuracy remains relatively stable as the number of agents increases.
 Inference token usage grows only slightly from 6 to 20 agents due to explicit budget control.
+The training curves for scalability are presented in Figure~\ref{fig:scalability_training_curve}.

-When the number of reliable agents is fixed and more adversarial agents are added, performance degrades but remains at a reasonable level even under highly imbalanced settings (e.g., a 1:4 reliable-to-adversarial ratio).
-Adversary detection accuracy consistently stays above 85\%, indicating robust identification of reliable agents at scale.
+When the number of reliable agents is fixed and more adversarial agents are added, performance degrades but remains at a reasonable level even under highly imbalanced settings (e.g., \#reliable : \#adversarial $= 1:4$).

-We also observed the effect of budget selection.
-We considered budgets set to \#RAgents, \#RAgents$-1$, and values smaller than \#RAgents.
-While performance exhibits minor fluctuations across these choices, smaller budgets generally offer a favorable trade-off between task performance and token efficiency.
-Therefore, we recommend using a modest budget to balance scalability and computational cost.
+We also tested the impact of budget, ranging over \#RAgents (\# reliable agent), \#RAgents$-1$, and values smaller than \#RAgents.
+While the performance exhibits minor fluctuations across these choices, smaller budgets generally offer a favorable trade-off between task performance and token efficiency.
+Thus, we recommend using a modest budget to balance scalability and performance.